Cavan-P/hexagonalChess/README.md

   - [X] Checkmate
   - [X] Stalemate
-  - [X] Turn system
+  - [ ] Turn system
-  - [X] Computer Opponent
+  - [ ] Computer Opponent

 - [ ] KNOWN BUGS
   - [X] Only legal move sends new FEN strings
   - [ ] Computer playing en passant doesn't kill en passanted pawn
-  - [ ] Sometimes pieces don't have full range (Noticed queen, king, pawn)
+  - [X] Sometimes pieces don't have full range (Noticed queen, king, pawn)
   - [ ] Computer cannot play white
-  - [ ] prev FEN is not accurate - is the FEN string where previous piece was being dragged and therefore is not represented on the board
+  - [X] prev FEN is not accurate - is the FEN string where previous piece was being dragged and therefore is not represented on the board

+- [ ] Nice-to-have Visuals
+  - [ ] En Passant cell highlights as if it's occupied
+  - [ ] "Computer Thinking" text (or similar, moves evaluated, etc)